 A few assignments later, he found the opportunity of a lifetime in New York City with WNBC-TV, the struggling flagship station of the National Broadcasting Company.
 He soon initiated the top-rated two-hour news show, "Live at Five," which set the stage for much of the afternoon news and talk programming that has flourished ever since.

-"This was pre-Oprah, pre-everything," he said.
+"This was pre-Oprah, pre-everything," he said about the afternoon news/interview show format of "Live at Five."
 The unique format began with live afternoon on-the-set interviews with authors, local and national celebrities, sports stars and government officials, followed by the second hour of more traditional news programming, where Scarborough also held the anchor chair.